Dog Lifestyle7 min read

 5. Create Shade in Your Yard

-If your dog spends time outdoors, make sure there is adequate shade available at all times.
-Remember that shade shifts throughout the day as the sun moves, so a spot that is shaded at 10 AM may be in full sun by 2 PM.
+If your dog spends time outdoors, they need shade at all times.
+Remember that shade shifts throughout the day.
+A cool spot at 10 AM might be baking in full sun by 2 PM.

 Options for shade: